Devu8883/The-Chocolate-Moose-Triffle/README.md

-This is a recipie which is mainly a dessert and is ver delicious.
+This is a recipie which is mainly a dessert and is very delicious.